-- · reviews and approves the annual salary, bonus, stock options, and other benefits, direct and indirect, of our executive officers, including our Chief Executive Officer; - · reviews and recommends new executive compensation programs and reviews the operation and efficacy of our executive compensation programs; - · establishes and periodically reviews policies in the area of senior management perquisites; - · reviews and approves material changes in our employee benefit plans; and - · administers our equity compensation and employee stock purchase plans.
+- · reviews and approves the annual salary, bonus, stock options, and other benefits, direct and indirect, of our executive officers, including our Chief Executive Officer; - · reviews and recommends new executive compensation programs and reviews the operation and efficacy of our executive compensation programs; - establishes and periodically reviews policies in the area of senior management perquisites; - · reviews and approves material changes in our employee benefit plans; and - · administers our equity compensation and employee stock purchase plans.

-The Compensation Committee relies heavily on the recommendations of our Chief Executive Officer concerning compensation actions for our executive officers, other than himself; and the Compensation Committee may engage compensation consultants as it may deem appropriate.
-In deciding upon the appropriate level of compensation for our executive officers, the Compensation Committee also reviews our compensation programs relative to our strategic objectives and market practice and other changing business and market conditions.
+The Compensation Committee relies heavily on the recommendations of our Chief Executive Officer concerning compensation actions for our executive officers, other than himself; and the Compensation Committee may engage compensation consultants as it deems appropriate.
+In deciding upon the appropriate level of compensation for our executive officers, the Compensation Committee reviews, among other things, our compensation programs relative to our strategic objectives and market practice and other changing business and market conditions.
 To date, neither the Compensation Committee nor management has engaged a compensation consultant in determining or recommending the amount or form of director or officer compensation.

 Our Compensation Committee is composed of Drs.
-Lerner (Chairman), Fishel, Krasno, and Medel.
-Dr. Medel was appointed to the Compensation Committee on April 21, 2021.
-Dr. Japour served on the Compensation Committee until June 25, 2020.
-We believe that the composition and functioning of our Compensation Committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002, the NASDAQ, and the SEC's rules and regulations, including those regarding the independence of our Compensation Committee members.
+Krasno (Chairman), Lachman, and Medel.
+Dr. Lachman was appointed to the Compensation Committee on February 10, 2022.
+Dr. Richard Lerner served on and was Chairman of the Compensation Committee until his death on December 2, 2021.
+Dr. Robert Fishel served on the Compensation Committee until his resignation from the Board on January 21, 2022.
+We believe that the composition and functioning of our Compensation Committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002, the rules of NASDAQ, and the SEC's rules and regulations, including those regarding the independence of our Compensation Committee members.